Network Preference Dynamics using Lattice Theory: Stable Preference Profiles

 \begin{theorem} Suppose $\profile(t)$ evolves according to \eqref{eq:global-pi} with iterative map $F$, and suppose $F$ is monotone.
 Then, the solutions $\SS$ form a complete lattice. \end{theorem} \begin{proof} By Theorem \ref{thm:complete-lattice}, $\Pref(\A)$ is complete.
 It follows that $\prod_{i \in \N} \Pref(\A)$ is complete: the finite product of complete lattices is complete.
 Apply Lemma \ref{lem:tfpt}. \end{proof}

 In particular, Theorem \ref{thm:dynamics}, together with Lemma \ref{lem:message-passing}, implies that the message-passing preference mechanisms discussed in Section \ref{sec:dynamics} have stable preference profiles.
 Thus, equilibrium points of preference dynamics exist, although are not, in general, unique.
 However, by virtue of the fixed points forming a lattice, there exist unique greatest and least equilibrium points with respect to the product information order.
 The greatest (resp.~least) equilibrium point is the stable preference profile with the most (resp.~least) alternatives compared.
 More generally, the meet and join of stable preference profiles exist: if $\profile, \profile'$ are stable preference profiles, there is a largest \emph{stable} preference profile $\profile \meet_{\SS} \profile'$ contained by both $\profile$ and $\profile'$.
 There also exists a smallest \emph{stable} preference profile $\profile \join_{\SS} \profile'$ containing both $\profile$ and $\profile'$.
-As a point of warning, the operations $\meet_\SS$ and $\join_\SS$ inside $\SS$ do not, in general, coincide with the operations $\meet$ and $\join$ inside $\prod_{i \in \N} \Pref(\A)$.